ovesio/content-ai-prestashop-1.7.x-module/README.md

-# Ovesio AI Module for PrestaShop
+# Ovesio - Content AI Module for PrestaShop

 ## License and Disclaimer